akamsmcmultiplayerhelp/akamsmcmultiplayerhelp.github.io/README.md

 6. Approved friends appear in your participant list.
 7. Send more invites and start streaming!

+## How to customize the channel profile page?

+Customizing your channel profile involves steps like uploading a profile picture, crafting a catchy bio, selecting a banner image, and adding relevant links.
+Organize content, enable interactions, and choose color schemes if available.
+Once satisfied, save changes and preview before finalizing.
+Platform-specific features enhance your channel's appeal.

 ## Troubleshooting Tips for aka.ms/mcmultiplayerhelp Multiplayer Gaming